-30.1.1 INTENT: The intent of the Solar Energy Overlay District (SEOD) is to establish an area or areas where utility scale solar energy production by photovoltaic (PV) solar cells and associated maintenance and battery/power storage facilities are allowed by Conditional Use Permit.
-Interested property owners in the area that is proposed for designation shall instigate the initiative for the designation.

-30.1.2 PURPOSE: This Section has been adopted for the following purposes:

-- 1. To assure that the development and production of utility scale solar generated electricity in Boone County assures the health, safety, and general welfare of the public; - 2.
+- 30.1.1 INTENT: The intent of the Solar Energy Overlay District (SEOD) is to establish an area or areas where utility scale solar energy production by photovoltaic (PV) solar cells and associated support facilities are permitted.
+Any battery or power storage facilities that are part of the SEOD are permitted by separate Conditional Use Permits.
+Interested property owners in the area that is proposed for designation shall instigate the initiative for the designation. - 30.1.2 PURPOSE: This Section has been adopted for the following purposes: - 1.
+To assure that the development and production of utility scale solar generated electricity in Boone County assures the health, safety, and general welfare of the public; - 2.
 To promote the safe, effective, and efficient use of utility scale solar energy systems; - 3.
 To minimize the degradation of the visual character of the area; - 4.
-To minimize impact to environmentally sensitive areas, wildlife, and wildlife habitat; - 5.
+To minimize impact to environmentally sensitive areas, wildlife, and wildlife habitat: - 5.
 To facilitate economic opportunities for local residents and the community; - 6.
-To facilitate the supply of renewable energy in a manner that respects the geographic, social, and environmental context of Boone County.

-30.1.3 Qualifying Underlying Zoning Districts.
+To facilitate the supply of renewable energy in a manner that respects the geographic, social, and environmental context of Boone County. - 30.1.3 Qualifying Underlying Zoning Districts.
 Solar Energy Overlay District may be requested in Agriculture or Industrial zoning districts.